Skip to content

 n_neighbors int

-Number of neighbors to compute.
+Default number of neighbors to compute.

 Source code in src/workbench/algorithms/dataframe/fingerprint_proximity.py